Eastbourne Town F.C.: South Eastern League (1905-1907)

-Amateur Football League (1907-1976)
+Amateur Football Alliance (1907-1976)

 Southern Amateur League (1907-1946)

-In 1907 the club split from the Football Association, as they didn't recognise amateur clubs, at a meeting on 25 July 1907, the club committee decided to join the Amateur Football Association and became founding members of the Southern Amateur Football League, along with Ipswich Town, they remained in the league until 1946, winning the Sussex Senior Cup a further three times in that period.
+In 1907 the club split from the Football Association, as they did not recognise amateur clubs.
+At a meeting on 25 July 1907, the club committee decided to join the Amateur Football Association and became founding members of the Southern Amateur Football League, along with Ipswich Town, they remained in the league until 1946, winning the Sussex Senior Cup a further three times in that period.

 In 1909 Eastbourne were invited to play in the Challenge International du Nord, a competition for amateur teams in both England and France, reaching the final after beating Le Havre AC 2–0, the final was played in front of 2,000 spectators against RC Roubaix and Eastbourne won 5–0.
 Town entered the competition in December 1909 but withdrew after a dispute with their opponents and at Christmas hosted Paris University, winning 10–1, the following Easter Red Star Paris visited and beat Eastbourne 8–1.
 On Boxing Day 1910 Eastbourne were defeated 3–2 to Racing Club Paris.

 In 1920, the Town was one of the founding teams of the Sussex County Football League.
 Finishing third in the 1920-21 season and finishing 8th in the Southern Amateur league the same season.
 They returned fully committed to the Southern Amateur Football League, winning the league twice in 1923 and 1926, and in four consecutive seasons reaching the AFA Senior Cup final, winning the trophy twice, Beating Ealing Association 1–0 in 1922 and 2–0 1925.
 Also winning the Sussex Senior Cup in 1922.

 April 1931 saw the retirement of David Noakes who had managed the club for the past 25 years and his role was taken over by the club captain Mr. W. S. Grevett.
 In his first two seasons he lifted the Sussex Senior Cup twice and the Sussex RUR Cup in 1933 at their first attempt, but still struggled in the Southern Amateur League, finishing mid table in most seasons.
 At the end of the 1937–38 season, Eastbourne were relegated into Division 2 A, but came back up the following season after winning the league.
 The second World War brought a halt to the league and regular friendly fixtures being played, Eastbourne played the 1939–40 season in the Sussex County league, and came sixth in the Eastern Division.
 1943 saw their heaviest defeat with an army team.
 The Southern Amateur League restarted in 1945.
 The 1945–46 season saw Eastbourne finish 5th in the table.